-Our artist team has over 20 years experience working in arts and disability.
-In our workshops, people who rarely speak were inspired to sing, those who rarely move, to dance and those who were trapped in their own worlds, to explore another imaginative world where communication becomes a possibility.
+Our artist team had over 20 years experience working in arts and disability.
+In our workshops, people who rarely spoke were inspired to sing, those who rarely moved, to dance and those who were trapped in their own worlds, to explore another imaginative world where communication became a possibility.

-The artistic process we have developed facilitates opportunities for engagement and interaction using multisensory resources.
+The artistic process we developed facilitates opportunities for engagement and interaction using multisensory resources.

-Every term, a theme is chosen and the artist teams contribute ideas for workshops.
-These are honed by the 'Build Team' who will create the environments in which participants can explore their own creativity.Each week the studio is transformed into a different theatrical environment filled with imaginative props and musical instruments designed to inspire the creative talents of our participants.
+Every term, a theme was chosen and the artist teams contributed ideas for workshops.
+These were honed by the 'Build Team' who created the environments in which participants were able to explore their own creativity.Each week the studio was transformed into a different theatrical environment filled with imaginative props and musical instruments designed to inspire the creative talents of our participants.
 The workshop programme evolved directly in response to our clients’ needs.
 It was developmental.

-Improvising together through the mediums of music, dance and drama we create amazing transitory pieces of immersive theatre every session.
+Improvising together through the mediums of music, dance and drama we created amazing transitory pieces of immersive theatre every session.

-A unique feature of InnerSense is the way in which the environment and workshop cater for the widely differing needs of our clients - people with PMLD are encouraged to explore the textures, tastes, sounds of the environment, people with autism may have special ‘safe’ areas from where they can participate, people with MLD may explore the narrative, sequential elements of the theme.
+A unique feature of InnerSense is the way in which the environment and workshop catered for the widely differing needs of all our clients - people with PMLD were encouraged to explore the textures, tastes, sounds of the environment, people with autism may have had special ‘safe’ areas from where they could happily participate, people with MLD may have explored the narrative, sequential elements of the theme.